Telefonica/gymnos/docs/source/guide/add_a_tracker.rst

 This command will create ``gymnos/trackers/my_tracker.py``, and modify ``gymnos/__init__.py`` to register tracker so we can load it using ``gymnos.load``.

-The tracker registration process is done by associating the tracker name with their path:
+The tracker registration process is done by associating the tracker id with their path:

 .. code-block:: python
     :caption: gymnos/__init__.py

     trackers.register(
-        name="my_tracker",
+        type="my_tracker",
         entry_point="gymnos.trackers.my_tracker.MyTracker"
     )